How Many Pods Do You Use Per Load?

 We all know them and love them.
 Single dose detergent packs have taken the laundry detergent world by storm.
 The laundry pods, laundry detergent tablets and laundry pacs promise to be both effective and extremely convenient.
 However, many customers have various problems like streaking or spotting left on loads of laundry after using these detergents.
 Is it a problem of the pods or is it mainly misuse of these packs?
 How many pods or packs should you use for each load?
-With any cleaning product (be it dishwasher detergent, dish soap, all purpose cleaner or any other type of detergent), it’s important to read instructions and learn how to use them properly.
+With any cleaning product (be it Dishwasher Pacs Product Page, Dish Soap Product Page, All Purpose Cleaner Product Page or any other type of detergent), it’s important to read instructions and learn how to use them properly.

 Along these lines of single dose detergents, you can now find single dose scent boosters (for those that like their clothes to pack a punch), stain removers, and laundry detergent boosters.
 Like mentioned before, always read the packages for specific guidelines into how to use these products.
-Following them could mark the difference between a clean sweater and a ruined sweater.
+Following them could mark the difference between Laundry Mistakes And Mishaps

 So, how many laundry detergent pods should I use?

 As you may very well know, single dose laundry detergent pods can cost more to use per load than liquid laundry detergent or powder detergent.
-Natural laundry detergent pods can also cost more than natural liquid detergent.
-As such, it is wise to use the correct number of pods or tablets to save money (or rather to not waste it away).
+Why Natural Laundry Powder can also cost more than natural liquid detergent.
+As such, it is wise to use the correct number of pods How to Use Laundry Tablets to save money (or rather to not waste it away).

 Even though Tide Laundry Pods recommend to use between 1 to up to 3 depending on your load size, most loads of laundry actually get a decent clean with just 1 pod.
 Using more than that is just overkill.
 Moreover, it could damage your clothes and the chemical leftover is much larger, since the washer has a harder time washing the concentrated detergent away.